Mapping the Stochastic Penal Colony: July 2022: 2 Supermax

-In summary, OpenAI surely employed stellar public relations and legal talent.
-The firm also was exceedingly strategical about policies and information released to the public.
-Alas, the firm's apparent need for controlling everything \DALLE\ was overbearing bordering on the arrogant or patrician, even though some of its positions are blatantly hypocritical.
+In summary, OpenAI was exceedingly strategical about policies and information released to the public.
+Alas, the firm's apparent need for controlling everything \DALLE\ was overbearing, bordering on the arrogant or patrician, even though some of its positions are blatantly hypocritical.
 These impressions seem in line with Karen Hao's observations in a 2020 portrait of the firm~\cite{Hao2020}, which focused on the tensions between OpenAI's founding as a research lab and its current increasingly commercial activities.
 However, more recent reporting about the firm's use of labor in Latin America and Africa for labelling content is alarming~\cite{HaoHernandez2022,Perrigo2023a}.
 If confirmed, OpenAI engaged in outsourcing practices that directly harmed people and probably also violated \V{US} law.
 That raises grave concerns about the firm's ethics and its ability to follow through on its ambitious charter~\cite{OpenAI2018}.